Frederik3152/basement_inventory/README.md

 - **Add Barcodes**: Click the eye icon to view/manage all barcodes for an item
 - **Remove Barcodes**: Use the trash icon next to individual barcodes
 - **Scan Any Barcode**: Any barcode associated with an item will find it
+- **Edit from Barcodes**: Click "Edit Item" button in the barcodes modal for full editing

 ### Managing Stock
 - **Restock**: Record when you add items to storage